 Hobby Farmers, Small and New Landholders

 More and more Tasmanians are enjoying the lifestyle of having a few acres, having a few animals, growing some of their own food and so on.
-It is estimated that there are now around eight smallholder or hobby farmers for every commercial farmer in Tasmania.
-They range from people with a few backyard chooks and a vegie patch through to those who are making serious attempts to get at least part of their living from the land.
+Smallholder producers and hobby farmers range from people with a few backyard chooks and a vegie patch through to those who are making serious attempts to get at least part of their living from the land.

 Please feel free to download any or all of these documents and keep them handy for future reference.
 It is important to understand that they are for general guidance only and livestock owners should always seek advice from a veterinarian for their specific circumstances.